 But any good eCommerce consultant or training community – like Brand Builder University – will teach you the product research process and ensure you account for all necessary Amazon FBA fees.

-By understanding your unit economics at a granular level you can maximize the opportunity Amazon FBA provides and give the best chance possible for e-commerce success.
+By understanding your unit economics at a granular level you can maximize the opportunity an Amazon FBA business provides and have the best chance possible for e-commerce success.

 Is Amazon FBA worth it if you’re looking to launch a private label brand with $1,000 or less?
 Probably not.